AfterRealm/ue5-blueprint-skills/README.md

 # UE5 Blueprint Skills for Claude Code

-The first AI-powered Blueprint analysis toolkit for Unreal Engine 5.
+The AI-powered Blueprint analysis toolkit for Unreal Engine 5.
 Export Blueprints from a running editor, detect 25+ anti-patterns, and get beginner-friendly fix instructions — all from your terminal.

 ## What It Does